bmarne/cardsortplus/README.md

-# Card Sort +
+# Cardsort+

-Card Sort + is a **free and open-source** tool for conducting virtual card sorting.
+Cardsort+ is a **free and open-source** tool for conducting virtual card sorting.
 It was built as a way to **quickly conduct card sorting online**, without the need to sign up or subscribe to commercial solutions or self-host an open-source project.

 It is most effective when used in conjunction with other tools.
 For example, you could create a form with instructions, a questionnaire and a link to card sorting.
 You could also ask the participants to copy the results back into the form.